Basics of the Medicare Advantage Plan

-- Out-of-Pocket costs are lower than Original Medicare
+- Out-of-Pocket costs are lower than the Original Medicare

 - You will need to use the doctors in the plans network

-- Many plan offer extra benefits such as vision, hearing, and dental
+- Many plans offer extra benefits such as vision, hearing, and dental

 - You can’t buy or use separate supplemental coverage